SchoolWideLabs-CUB/sensor-immersion-general/Lesson2/New/particle.md

 ## Step 1

-We are going to learn how to use a micro:bit and gatorMicrophone to display particle values using red light.
+We are going to learn how to use a micro:bit and gatorParticle sensor to display particle values using red light.
 First we have to ``||gatorParticle: initialize||`` the particle sensor when we ``||basic: turn on||`` the micro:bit.

 ```template